Rode Hard Wall Rock Climbing

 The other option is to stay on the main track, to the bottom of a large depression, and follow the fork to the right.
 This trail leads directly to the Five Ten Wall.
 From this wall, turn right, following the cliff-base trail a short distance to the Rode Hard Wall.
 Both options take about the same amount of time, though the latter is more exposed to the elements on the high plain.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Rode Hard Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Rode Hard Wall:

 Featured Route For Rode Hard Wall